Wildcat Statue

 6.1.4 The Department then shall make its recommendation to the Department Head about the distribution of these funds.

 6.2.
-Spring Session, Summer Session, overload, and off-campus courses shall be allocated among term, continuing-contract, and Department members according to programmatic needs as determined in accordance with Master Agreement procedures.
+Summer Session, overload, and off-campus courses shall be allocated among term, continuing contract, and tenure earning Department members according to programmatic needs as determined in accordance with Master Agreement procedures.

-6.2.1 When Spring Session and Summer Session courses become available to tenured or tenure-earning faculty, the Department Head shall provide the Department with a chronological list of dates each member of the Department last taught in Spring or Summer, with the most recent Session first; priority shall be assigned in reverse order of this list.
+6.2.1 When Summer Session courses become available to tenured or tenure earning faculty, the Department Head shall provide the Department with a chronological list of dates each member of the Department last taught in Spring or Summer, with the most recent Session first; priority shall be assigned in reverse order of this list.
 This rotation does not affect the rotation under 6.2.2.

 6.2.2 When overload and off-campus courses become available to tenured or tenure-earning faculty, they will be offered to faculty in reverse order of rank and service in the Department.
 This rotation does not affect the rotation under 6.2.1.